Kerio/operator-ext-mngt/README.md

 A tiny application which would allow any person to administer users and extensions on the Kerio Operator server without the need to authenticate at the web administration.

-The application was developed by a students of the [ZČU Plzeň](http://www.zcu.cz/en/) (University of West Bohemia in Pilsen) as a thesis on regular basic.
+The application was developed by students of the [ZČU Plzeň](http://www.zcu.cz/en/) (University of West Bohemia in Pilsen) as a thesis on regular basic.

 For more information see [http://www.kerio.com/blog/kerio-api-university](http://www.kerio.com/blog/kerio-api-university)